Professor Eleanor Riley BSc BVSc PhD FSB FMedSci

 - Imperial College, London: modelling of immune responses

-- Medical Research Council Laboratories, The Gambia: studying cellular immune responses to vaccination.
+- Medical Research Council Laboratories, The Gambia: malaria immunology and responses to vaccination.

 - ICDR Kampala, Uganda: the immunology and seroepidemiology of malaria in areas of diverse malaria transmission.